 This article explains how to invest in Nigerian Treasury Bills

-- This is a beginner’s guide to investing in treasury bills.
+- A beginner guide to investing in treasury bills.

-- It explains the meaning of treasury bills and how you can invest in it
+- Water-down explanation of treasury bills and how to invest in it.

-- It also explains how the interest is earned and when it is paid to an investor
+- Quick tips on how interest is earned and when it is paid to an investor.

-- It also highlights the benefits of investing in treasury bills
+- A run-down on benefits of investing in treasury bills

 What are Treasury Bills?